 This general document was prepared in conjunction with the merger between VMK and Biometria in June 2022, and derives from three earlier VMK documents.
-This document sets out regulations regarding Biometria's authorisation of timber measuring companies in other countries, such as the Baltic States, engaged in transport of timber to Sweden.
+This document sets out regulations regarding Biometria's authorisation of timber measuring companies in other countries, such as the Baltic States.
 The document is adopted by RMR (Council for Measurement and Reporting), or parts thereof.
 Current measurement instructions and documents regarding checks are available from www.biometria.se.